Xilinx/Vitis_Libraries/motor_control/docs/src/benchmark/FOC_sensor.rst

 * **Run and Build IP(Step 2)**

 Run the following make command to build your IP targeting a specific device.
-Please be noticed that this process will take a long time, maybe couple of hours.
+Please be noticed that this process will take a long time, maybe couple of minutes.

 .. code-block:: bash